-An individual holding a Note who is or is deemed to be resident in The Netherlands for income tax purposes will be subject to income tax in respect of income or a capital gain derived from a Note at rates up to 52 per cent if:
+An individual holding a Note who is or is deemed to be resident in The Netherlands for Dutch income tax purposes will be subject to Dutch income tax in respect of income or a capital gain derived from a Note at the prevailing statutory rates (up to 51.95 per cent in 2018) if:

-- (i) the income or capital gain is attributable to an enterprise from which the holder derives profits (other than as a shareholder); or - (ii) the income or capital gain qualifies as income from miscellaneous activities (belastbaar resultaat uit overige werkzaamheden) as defined in the Income Tax Act (Wet inkomstenbelasting 2001), including, without limitation, activities that exceed normal, active asset management (normaal, actief vermogensbeheer).
+- (i) the income or capital gain is attributable to an enterprise from which the holder derives profits (other than as a shareholder); or - (ii) the income or capital gain qualifies as income from miscellaneous activities (belastbaar resultaat uit overige werkzaamheden) as defined in the Income Tax Act 2001 (Wet inkomstenbelasting 2001), including, without limitation, activities that exceed normal, active asset management (normaal, actief vermogensbeheer).

-If neither condition (i) nor (ii) applies, an individual holding a Note will be subject to income tax on the basis of a deemed return, regardless of any actual income or capital gain derived from a Note.
-The deemed return amounts to 4 per cent of the value of the individual's net assets as at the beginning of the relevant fiscal year (including the Note).
-Subject to application of certain allowances, the deemed return will be taxed at a rate of 30 per cent.
-As per 1 January 2017 the rate of 4 per cent will be replaced by variable progressive rates.
-For the year 2017 the rates are set from 2.9 per cent to 5.5 per cent.
-The applicable rates will be updated annually on the basis of historic market yields.
+If neither condition (i) nor (ii) applies, such individual will be subject to Dutch income tax on the basis of a deemed return, regardless of any actual income or capital gain derived from a Note.
+For 2018, the deemed return ranges from 2.02 per cent to 5.38 per cent of the value of the individual's net assets as at the beginning of the relevant fiscal year (including the Note).
+These applicable rates will be updated annually on the basis of historic market yields.
+Subject to application of certain allowances, the deemed return will be taxed at a rate of 30%.